Gilbert Pogosyan

-Gilbert Pogosyan (born 1 November 1988 in Artashat) is an Armenian footballer who is currently without a club.
+Gilbert Pogosyan (born 1 November 1988 in Artashat) is an Armenian retired professional footballer.

-Youth and Amateur
+Youth and amateur

 Pogosyan grew up in Verdugo City, California in the United States, and played college soccer at Pasadena City College, where he was a team-mate of fellow Armenian soccer player Hagop Chirishian.

 Professional

 Pogosyan signed his first professional contract in 2010 when he was signed by AC St. Louis of the USSF Division 2 Professional League.
 He made his professional debut on 22 April 2010 in a game against Portland Timbers.

 International

 Pogosyan has played soccer twice at the Pan-Armenian Games in 2007 and 2009, representing the Armenian American community.